Moldova

 Law no. 356, dated 29 December 2022, introduced the transfer pricing concept into the Moldovan Tax Code along with general rules related to transfer pricing reporting and documentation requirements.

 The legislation enters into force on 1 January 2024.
-In the months following the approval of the legislation, the government intends to provide further guidance on the contents of the transfer pricing documentation and details regarding the application of the law.
+Further, on 09 February 2024, the Moldovan Authorities approved the secondary legislation, containing guidance on the contents of the transfer pricing documentation and details regarding the application of the law.

-Multinational enterprises operating in Moldova and Moldova-headquartered groups should review their related-party transactions and documentation in view of compliance with the arm’s-length principle and further transfer pricing documentation requirements.
+Multinational enterprises operating in Moldova and Moldova-headquartered groups (limited only to transactions between resident taxpayers, where one or both taxpayers are residents of free economic zones / information technology parks or they apply different rates and/or have different taxable bases for corporate income tax) should review their related-party transactions and documentation in view of compliance with the arm’s-length principle and further transfer pricing documentation requirements.
 Where appropriate, such groups should consider adjusting their operational and pricing models in seeking to avoid potential transfer pricing disputes with the Moldovan tax authorities and related sanctions due to non-compliance with the new regulations.

 Materiality thresholds and other legal requirements